Series 503.4AR - Harassment, Discrimination, Violence or Hazing

-6.5 If the district determines that harassment, discrimination, violence or hazing, did take place, the district will contact the complainant approximately 15 calendar days after the investigation is complete (Procedure 405.7.6.4P, Follow-Up Report on Complaint of Harassment, Discrimination, Violence or Hazing) to determine whether any further incidents have taken place.
+6.5 If the district determines that harassment, discrimination, violence or hazing, did take place, the district will contact the complainant approximately 15 calendar days after the investigation is complete (Procedure 405.7.6.4P (for staff) or Procedure 503.4.5.4P (for students), Follow-Up Report on Complaint of Harassment, Discrimination, Violence or Hazing) to determine whether any further incidents have taken place.

 7. Appeal – With one exception (see section 7.4), parties to the complaint may appeal the action taken by the district under section 6 of this regulation (hereinafter “district action.”)

 7.1 The appeal must be made to the superintendent (or designee) in writing within three days after being informed of the district’s action.
 The appeal must include the specific reasons why the party disagrees with the district’s action.

 7.2 The superintendent (or designee) may modify or reverse the district action for good cause.

 7.3 Parties to the complaint will be informed promptly of the superintendent’s (or designee’s) decision on the appeal.

 7.4 The appeal procedure described herein is not available to district personnel wishing to challenge district action when applicable collective bargaining agreements provide a process for addressing said district action.

 8. Other proceedings – Nothing in this regulation shall be interpreted to preclude the district from disciplining district personnel or students under other laws, procedures and/or regulations, and the procedures set forth herein may be pursued simultaneously and in conjunction with other disciplinary or grievance procedures.
 Resolutions or dispositions reached through other disciplinary or grievance procedures may be